 The NGAL TestTM

-Until now, assessing risk of AKI in critically ill patients has relied on changes in serum creatinine and urine output, physiologic endpoints that are delayed, non-specific, and impacted by extrarenal factors such as nutritional status and muscle mass.
+Identifying Acute Kidney Injury (AKI) early is difficult because the current standard of care relies on changes in serum creatinine and urine output, physiologic endpoints that are delayed, non-specific, and impacted by extrarenal factors such as nutrition status and muscle mass.i

-The NGAL Test is designed to help clinicians identify levels of urinary or plasma NGAL, a biomarker that rises rapidly in response to kidney injury, preceding changes in creatinine by as much as 2 to 3 days.i
+The NGAL Test quantifies levels of neutrophil gelatinase-associated lipocalin (NGAL) in human urine, EDTA and heparin plasma.
+A damage biomarker that rises rapidly in response to kidney injury, NGAL precedes changes in creatinine by as much as 2 to 3 days.ii

-By identifying patients at risk of AKI early, clinicians can take more appropriate action to manage fluid levels, avoid nephrotoxic agents, and potentially prevent permanent, kidney damage.i
+By integrating a damage marker into their clinical assessment, clinicians can identify AKI early and confidently take action to manage fluid levels, avoid nephrotoxic agents, and potentially prevent permanent kidney damage.iii

 i Devarajan P. Neutrophil gelatinase-associated lipocalin: a promising biomarker for human acute kidney injury.
 Biomark Med.
 2010;4(2):265–280.